mraarone/playground/README.md

 # Sandbox

+## Remote Connections

-## To connect on another computer, open port 2375 on the server, and use this code in **settings,hjson**
+To connect on another computer, open port 2375 on the server, and use this code in **settings,hjson**

 ```json
 {